chromey/node-soap/Readme.md

 # Soap [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Build Status][travis-image]][travis-url]
 > A SOAP client and server for node.js.

 This module lets you connect to web services using SOAP.
 It also provides a server that allows you to run your own SOAP services.
+Forked to enable xsd:import resolution in server mode.

 ## Features: